xuganyu96/naive-secret-sharing/README.md

 - [x] Lagrange interpolation
 - [ ] Secret and share encoding/decoding
 - [ ] CLI and user interface
+- [ ] Compile into WASM and build a front-end

 # Shamir's secret sharing
 Shamir's secret sharing is actually quite simple.
 Its security is based on the fact that any degree- $(t-1)$ polynomial can be uniquely determined by its evaluations at $t$ points using the Lagrange Interpolation.
 The procedure is as follows: